 This Easy Madeleine Recipe will have you whipping up Madeleines like a pro in no time!
 They are pretty easy to master if you follow my foolproof tips!
 You can flavor them with lemon zest, or vanilla extract, but my favorite is orange zest!

-WATCH A PREVIEW VIDEO OF THIS RECIPE BELOW!
+WATCH MY PREVIEW OF THIS EASY MADELEINE RECIPE BELOW!

 Subscribe to my YouTube Channel for more recipe videos! (it’s free!)

 Well, it depends on how you look at it.
 Technically, it is a small sponge-like cake.
 But over the years it has “functioned” more like a cookie since they are typically served alongside tea or coffee.